 What is the Eliot Rosewater Indiana High School Book Award?

 The Eliot Rosewater Indiana High School Book Award (Rosie Award) is chosen annually by students across Indiana in grades nine through twelve.
 Students at participating high schools and public libraries who read any of approximately 20 nominated books are eligible to rate each book they've read.
-Ballots are available on the Rosie website.
 The votes are tabulated each May, and the winner is announced.

 The author of each year's award-winning book is invited to receive the Rosie Award in person at a special event sponsored by the Association for Indiana Media Educators and the Indiana Library Federation.